abhisheksh99/Antra-projects/Abhishek-Sharma-Final-Evaluation-Course-Selection-MVC/README_NEW.md

 │   ├── controller.js
 │   ├── model.js
 │   └── view.js
-├── db.json
 ├── index.html
 └── README.md
 ```

 - `index.html`: The main HTML file for the application.
--   `css/styles.css`: Contains the styling for the application.
+- `css/styles.css`: Styles for the application.
--   `js/`: This directory holds the JavaScript files, structured according to the MVC pattern.
+- `js/`: JavaScript files organized in the MVC pattern:
-    -   `model.js`: Handles data and API interactions.
+  - `model.js`: Manages data and API interactions.
-    -   `view.js`: Manages the UI and DOM manipulation.
+  - `view.js`: Handles UI rendering and DOM manipulation.
-    -   `controller.js`: Acts as the intermediary, connecting the model and the view.
+  - `controller.js`: Connects the model and view, managing application logic.
--   `db.json`: The local database file used by `json-server` to provide the course data.

 ## Code Flow (MVC Architecture)

-The application's logic is separated into three main components:
+The application follows the Model-View-Controller (MVC) pattern for clear separation of concerns:

 ### 1. Model (`model.js`)

--   **Purpose**: To manage the application's data.
-In this project, its sole responsibility is to fetch the list of courses from the API.
+- **Purpose**: Manages data interactions.
+- **Key Function**:
--   **Key Function**: `getCourses()`: This function sends a `fetch` request to `http://localhost:3000/courseList` and returns the course data as a JSON object.
+  - `getCourses()`: Fetches course data from `http://localhost:3000/courseList` using the Fetch API and returns it as a JSON object.

 ### 2. View (`view.js`)

--   **Purpose**: To handle the presentation layer.
-It is responsible for everything the user sees in the browser.
+- **Purpose**: Handles the presentation layer and user interface.
 - **Key Functions**:
-    -   `renderCourses()`: Creates and displays the list of courses in the UI.
+  - `renderCourses()`: Displays the list of courses in the UI.
-    -   `updateCreditCounter()`: Updates the total credits displayed on the page.
+  - `updateCreditCounter()`: Updates the displayed total credits.
-    -   `selectCourse()`/`deselectCourse()`: Adds or removes a 'selected' class to a course element for visual feedback.
+  - `selectCourse()`/`deselectCourse()`: Adds or removes the 'selected' class for visual feedback.
-    -   `moveCoursesToSelected()`: Moves the selected courses to the "Selected Courses" bucket after submission.
+  - `moveCoursesToSelected()`: Moves selected courses to the "Selected Courses" bucket after submission.
-    -   It also handles showing alerts and confirmation dialogs.
+  - Displays alerts and confirmation dialogs.

 ### 3. Controller (`controller.js`)

--   **Purpose**: To connect the Model and the View.
-It contains the core application logic.
+- **Purpose**: Connects the Model and View, handling core application logic.
 - **Workflow**:
-    1.  **Initialization (`init()`):** The `init` function is the entry point of the application.
+  1. **Initialization** (`init()`): Entry point of the application.
-    2.  **Load Courses:** It calls `model.getCourses()` to fetch the data.
+  2. **Load Courses**: Calls `model.getCourses()` to fetch course data.
-    3.  **Render UI:** Once the data is retrieved, it calls `view.renderCourses()` to display the courses.
+  3. **Render UI**: Passes fetched data to `view.renderCourses()` to display courses.
-    4.  **Event Handling:** The controller sets up event listeners for user actions:
+- **Event Handling**:
-        -   `handleCourseSelect()`: Triggered when a user clicks to select a course.
-It checks the credit limit and updates the view.
+  - `handleCourseSelect()`: Manages course selection, checks credit limits, and updates the view.
-        -   `handleCourseDeselect()`: Triggered when a user clicks to deselect a course.
+  - `handleCourseDeselect()`: Manages course deselection.
-        -   `handleSelectButton()`: Triggered when the "Select" button is clicked.
-It confirms the selection with the user and then finalizes the process.
+  - `handleSelectButton()`: Handles the "Select" button click, confirms with the user, and finalizes the selection.

-This separation of concerns makes the code more organized, easier to maintain, and scalable.
+This MVC structure ensures the code is modular, maintainable, and scalable.

+## Additional Notes

+- For more information on json-server, visit its [GitHub repository](https://github.com/typicode/json-server).
+- Ensure the JSON Server is running on port 3000 while using the application, as the course data is fetched from `http://localhost:3000/courseList`.